BryanGK/twitter_api/README.md

 Having completed this project from top to bottom I was able to further my knowledge of C#, .NET, React, and Bootstrap.
 Beginning on day one of this app I was learning how to create my own custom API and how to connect the back-end to the front-end client, it was complicated and I felt lost.
-I persevered and overcame the many challenges involved with this many moving parts.
+I persevered and overcame the many challenges involved with connecting a number of moving parts.
 From the first time I received data from the Twitter API to when I deployed on Microsoft Azure I have been totally hooked on the challenges of software development, especially in the back-end.
 These are only the beginning steps in my career.
 I am excited for what projects or additional technologies I may work with in the future.

 Specific things I used and learned while building this application: